diogotcorreia/master-thesis/docs/content/ch02-background.typ

 an object are set on a @dom element.
-The `innerHTML` property of a @dom element contains the HTML representation of its children, which can be updated by assigning it a string containing HTML @mdn-innerhtml.
+The `innerHTML` property of a @dom element contains the HTML representation of its children, which can be updated by assigning it a string containing HTML code @mdn-innerhtml.
-In this example, polluting `innerHTML` would lead to @xss, as the for-loop would iterate over that property as well.
+In the example below (@code:pp-enumerable), polluting `innerHTML` would lead to @xss, as the for-loop would iterate over that property as well.

 #figure(caption: [Example gadget demonstrating how enumerable properties can be used to